Go to Main Content

 Please contact Anthony Tia for details at .

-The interest rate will be determined based on market conditions and will be based on the Canadian swap curve plus a spread of 200 basis points*.
-The spread relates to the University’s credit rating, reflecting how financial institutions would price a loan to the University in the open market.
-It also relates to the project risk and administrative costs.
-The spread may vary over time on a project by project basis.
+Rate Determination: For all capital projects, the interest rate applicable for long-term internal debt financing will be set based on prevailing market conditions.
+Specifically, it will be based on the Canadian swap curve plus a spread of 150 basis points.
+This spread reflects the University’s credit rating, the perceived risk of the project, and associated administrative costs— aligning with how financial institutions would price a comparable loan in the open market.

-The above approach may be revised from time to time by the Vice-President, Business Affairs.
+The above approach may be revised from time to time by the CFO.
 In addition, the interest rate stipulated in a loan agreement is subject to change during the term of the loan if deemed necessary by the lender.

-The University recommends using an 8% interest rate for the modeling of long-term financing costs.
+The University recommends using a 7% hurdle rate for the modeling of long-term financing costs.

 Documentation